ninjanazal/TheBoy/README.md

 # TheBoy
-GameBoy color emulator in c++ using the godotEngine , created for a case study
+GameBoy color emulator in c++  , created for a case study